bcgsc/SSAKE/readme.md

 3. Using a seed sequence file

 If the -s option is set and points to a valid fasta file, the DNA sequences comprised in that file will populate the hash table and be used exclusively as seeds to nucleate contig extensions (they will not be utilized to build the prefix tree).
 In that scheme, every unique seed will be used in turn to nucleate an extension, using short reads found in the tree (specified in -f).
 This feature might be useful if you already have characterized sequences & want to increase their length using short reads.
-That said, since the short reads are not used as seeds when -s is set, they will not cluster to one another WITHOUT a seed sequence file.
+That said, since the short reads are not used as seeds when -s is set, they will not co-assemble with one another WITHOUT a seed sequence file - unless you run SSAKE in targeted de novo assembly mode (see below).
 Also, to speed up the assembly, no imbedded reads (i.e. those aligning to the seed in their entirety) are considered.
 Only reads that contribute to extending a seed sequence are noted.

 When -s is set, the .contigs file lists all extended seeds, even if it's by a single base.
 The .singlets will ONLY list seeds that could not be extended.
 Unassembled microreads will NOT be outputted.